openfaas/docs/docs/openfaas-pro/sso.md

     secretName: openfaas-auth
 ```

+Check that your Ingress is working by visiting: `https://auth.oauth.example.com/health`, make sure you have a valid certificate in place.

 ### Troubleshooting

 Check that your `client_id`, `client_secret`, base host, cookie domain, auth URL, scopes, domains, etc are all set correctly.